Personalized Test Prep for SAT, ACT, GRE, GMAT & More

 My student has really good grades and great extra-curricular activities, why should s/he take the SAT/ACT?

-Almost all of the 4,000 colleges in the United States require or recommend the SAT or ACT exams, and consider them to be just as important as a student's GPA.
-These exams tests a student’s ability to think on their feet, reason through difficult reading, math and writing questions and apply the knowledge they have gained in their high school curriculum.
+Almost all of the colleges in the United States require or recommend the SAT or ACT exams, and consider them to be just as important as a student's GPA and course rigor.
+The “Score Optional” policies were used during the COVID-19 pandemic and many are no longer in effect.
 "Score Optional" is not a guaranteed option on college admissions or scholarship applications.

 These exams don’t seem fair.
 Shouldn’t colleges just look at grades?